su8code/ethioclicks-javaapp/README.md

 – Launch4j's website
 [Download Launch4j exe Here](http://launch4j.sourceforge.net/)

 After successfullly finishing the above now we will have our jar file and all the neccessary libraries in our hand the next step will be to convert this jar program into an executable program , so please follow the following steps one by one.

 Let's set our Folder Structure suitable for creating the executable as well as well organized for making the setup later on.

 #### step 1.
-Create a new folder under your desktop or other place and name it 'setup-installer-folder'
+Create a new folder under your Desktop or other place and name it 'setup-installer-folder'
 #### step 2.
 Goto inside 'setup-installer-folder' and create another folder and name it 'bin'
 #### step 3.
 Then Copy the extracted jar file and the 'lib' folder into the newly created 'bin' folder
 #### step 4.
 Copy the 'config' and 'ethioClicksImages' folders and the 'icon.png' image from files folder of this repository into your 'setup-installer-folder' folder